Ronnie Bassett Jr.

 Ronald W. Bassett Jr. (born December 21, 1995) is an American professional stock car racing driver.
+He currently competes in the zMAX CARS Tour, driving the No. 04 for his own team, Bassett Racing.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 77 Chevrolet Camaro for his team, Bassett Racing.
-He and his family team also previously competed full-time in what is now the ARCA Menards Series East.
+He and his family team also previously competed part-time in the NASCAR Xfinity Series, as well as full-time in what is now the ARCA Menards Series East.
 He is the brother of Dillon Bassett, who also drives for and co-owns Bassett Racing.

 Racing career

 As part of his early racing career, Bassett raced Bandolero cars, Legends cars and late models, often competing against his brother Dillon.